elixir-ecto/db_connection/README.md

 # DBConnection

-Database connection behaviour and database connection pool designed for handling transaction, prepare/execute and client process encode/decode.
+Database connection behaviour and database connection pool designed for handling transaction, prepare/execute and client process prepare/encode/decode.

 Three pool implementations are provided: `DBConnection.Connection` (default/single connection), `DBConnection.Poolboy` (poolboy pool) and `DBConnection.Sojourn` (sbroker pool).

-An example of using the `DBConnection` behaviour is available in `./examples/db_agent/`.
+Examples of using the `DBConnection` behaviour are available in `./examples/db_agent/` and `./examples/tcp_connection/`.